-191. The bank shall provide need-based finance to meet the genuine credit requirements of approved Market Makers.
+187. The bank shall provide need-based finance to meet the genuine credit requirements of approved Market Makers.
 For this purpose, it shall lay down appropriate norms for financing them including exposure limits, method of valuation, etc. The bank shall also follow the guidelines given below:

-- (1) Market Makers approved by stock exchange shall be eligible for grant of advances by scheduled commercial banks. - (2) Market Making may not only be for equity but also for debt securities including State and Central Government securities. - (3) The bank shall exercise their commercial judgement in determining the need based working capital requirements of Market Makers by taking into account the Market Making operations. - (4) For issue of guarantees on behalf of Market Makers, the bank shall be guided by the provisions on non-fund based facilities in Chapter XVI of this Direction. - (5) The bank shall accept, as collateral for the advances to the Market Makers, scrips other than the scrips in which the market making operations are undertaken. - (6) The bank shall ensure that advances provided for Market Making are not diverted for investment in shares other than the scrip earmarked for Market Making purpose.
+- (1) Market Makers approved by stock exchange shall be eligible for grant of advances by scheduled commercial banks. - (2) Market Making may not only be for equity but also for debt securities including State and Central Government securities. - (3) The bank shall exercise their commercial judgement in determining the need based working capital requirements of Market Makers by taking into account the Market Making operations. - (4) A uniform margin of 50 per cent shall be applied on all advances / financing of IPOs / issue of guarantees on behalf of market makers.
+A minimum cash margin of 25 per cent (within the margin of 50 per cent) shall be maintained in respect of guarantees issued by banks for capital market operations. - (5) The bank shall accept, as collateral for the advances to the Market Makers, scrips other than the scrips in which the market making operations are undertaken.

+(6) The bank shall ensure that advances provided for Market Making are not diverted for investment in shares other than the scrip earmarked for Market Making purpose.
 For this purpose, a suitable follow-up and monitoring mechanism shall be evolved.

-(7) The ceiling of ten lakhs / twenty lakhs rupees for advances against shares / debentures to individuals will not be applicable in the case of Market Makers.
+(7) The ceiling of ₹10 lakh / ₹20 lakh for advances against shares / debentures to individuals will not be applicable in the case of Market Makers.

-192. The bank shall lay down a detailed loan policy for granting advances to stockbrokers and Market Makers and also a policy for grant of guarantees on behalf of brokers which shall keep in view the general guidelines given in paragraph 205 to 217 and include, inter alia, the following:
+188. The bank shall lay down a detailed loan policy for granting advances to stockbrokers and Market Makers and also a policy for grant of guarantees on behalf of brokers which shall keep in view the general guidelines given in paragraph 201 to 214 and include, inter alia, the following: